integrations/microsoft-teams/Readme.md

 - Not signed in to their GitHub account
 - The repository is not authorized i.e the Microsoft Teams app is not installed in the GitHub repo.

+### Personal app experience
+As part of personal app experience, you can `signin` and `signout` from GitHub.
+You can signin to GitHub with Personal app chat and avoid separate signin in your channels.
+We will add other capabilities like subscribe and actions in future.

 ### Command reference